 top of page

-Organisations that use email, social media, websites, computers, servers, or any internet-enabled devices, will benefit from the free support.
+Organisations that use email, social media, websites, computers, servers, or any internet-enabled devices, will benefit.

-We recruit over 70 cyber security undergraduates each year from over 45 universities, giving them real world experience, while helping organisations that may not have the resources, to access commercial cyber security providers.
+To enable this, we recruit numerous undergraduates every year from universities across the UK giving them real world experience, giving them a strong foundation for their future careers, whilst helping organisations that may not have the resources to access cyber security solutions.

-Watch our short video for a quick introduction to what we do.
+Watch the short video for a quick introduction.

 ✅ This volunteer role is ideal for someone who enjoys meeting people and making a difference in their community.